Fox Interactive: News Corporation (1994–2003)

 At E3 2002, the company showcased three existing titles: No One Lives Forever 2, Die Hard: Vendetta and Buffy the Vampire Slayer, and announced two new titles: The Simpsons Skateboarding and a game based on the Dark Angel television series.
 In July 2002, the company signed another publishing deal with THQ to include Game Boy Advance titles, with a Buffy the Vampire Slayer title and a port of The Simpsons: Road Rage confirmed to be in development.

 Vivendi Universal Games (2003–2006)

 In March 2003, 20th Century Fox sold Fox Interactive to Vivendi Universal Games for an undisclosed amount.
 After being purchased, the name was reduced to solely being a label for 20th Century Fox games published by Vivendi Universal Games.
 The label would be phased out by 2006, although Vivendi Universal continued to publish titles based on 20th Century Fox properties, with such examples including Eragon, and Aliens vs. Predator: Requiem.
 20th Century Fox would later partner with other publishers to create games based on their properties, something which continues on to this day.

 Most of Fox Interactive's game library was copyrighted to 20th Century Fox and therefore is currently owned by The Walt Disney Company.
+The companies Fox Digital Entertainment and FoxNext did similar things to Fox Interactive.